2018 Monster Energy NASCAR Cup Series: Race reports

 Alex Bowman started on pole.
 Early on, Kyle Busch had a tire go down and had to pit.
 Later, Busch had another tire down and got into the wall and collected Jamie McMurray and D. J. Kennington.
-In the closing laps of stage one, Erik Jones spun and collected Kyle Larson, Jimmie Johnson, Daniel Suarez, William Byron, and Ty Dillon as Kurt Busch won stage one.
+In the closing laps of stage one, Erik Jones spun and collected Kyle Larson, Jimmie Johnson, Daniel Suárez, William Byron, and Ty Dillon as Kurt Busch won stage one.
 In stage two, Byron got into the wall after having a tire go down.
 Brad Keselowski got into Chase Elliott and collected others including David Ragan, Kevin Harvick, Kasey Kahne, and Danica Patrick, who finished 35th in her final NASCAR race.
 Ryan Blaney won stage two over Joey Logano.
 In the final stage, Blaney continued to lead.
 In the closing laps, Byron again had a tire go down and spun.
 With two laps to go, Kurt Busch got turned around and collected Blaney, Matt DiBenedetto, Brendan Gaughan, and others, sending the race to overtime.
 In overtime, Aric Almirola was leading at the white flag, and tried to block Austin Dillon, but the block was late and Almirola ended up in the wall.
 Austin Dillon held off Bubba Wallace for his second career win and winning the Daytona 500 in the No. 3 20 years after Dale Earnhardt won his only 500 in 1998.